 Regular physical activity

 This can be an important part of your recovery after treatment.
 It can help you to feel better in yourself and help to build up your energy levels.
 Keeping active can also reduce the risk of heart disease, stroke and diabetes.
 Talk to your cancer specialist or GP before you start exercising.
 Start slowly and increase your activity over time.

 Complementary therapies may help you feel better and reduce any stress and anxiety.
 Relaxation, counselling and psychological support are available at some hospitals.
 Although these are not widely available, some hospitals may offer visualisation, massage, reflexology, aromatherapy and hypnotherapy.
 Therapies are sometimes available through cancer support groups or your GP.
 Many complementary therapists also have private practices.

 Our information on cancer and complementary therapies tells you about different therapies and gives advice on choosing a therapist.

-Not all complementary therapies are suitable for people who have just finished radiotherapy, so it’s important to check with your healthcare team first if you’re thinking of having one.
+Not all complementary therapies are suitable for people who have just finished treatment, so it’s important to check with your healthcare team first if you’re thinking of having one.